-What does it do in soap?
 Citric acid is the acid in the juice of citrus fruits, including lemons, limes, and oranges.
-It can also be purchased as a pure powder used to acidify tomatoes when home canning and to make "bath bombs" and other bath and body products.
+It can also be purchased as a white powder that is often used to acidify tomatoes when home canning.
+Citric acid powder is also used to make "bath bombs" and other bath and body products.

 Citric acid reacts with lye to make sodium citrate or potassium citrate, depending on whether your lye is NaOH or KOH.
 Either kind of citrate reduces the amount of sticky soap scum created when lye soap is used in water by chelating (binding up) the metals that create the scum and reduces the likelihood of rancidity (DOS) in the soap.

-Citric acid is often used rather than citrate because it is easier to find and cheaper to buy citric acid.
+Citric acid is often used rather than citrate because citric acid is often easier to find and cheaper to buy.
 It is also easy to make citrate from citric acid and lye.

 These measurements were based on only a few samples of each type of juice.
 Note: My comments in the quote above are in brackets [ ].

-Citric acid in juice, grams = (Weight of juice, grams) X (Percent citric acid in juice) / 100
+Citric acid, grams = (Weight of juice, grams) X (Percent citric acid in juice) / 100

 Example: I want to add 120 grams of reconstituted lime juice to my soap recipe.
 I estimate the citric acid in this juice is about 3.9% by weight.
 About how much citric acid is in this juice?
 Calculate the answer this way: